nosarthur/nosarthur.github.io/_posts/2017-12-09-work-anniversary.md

 * more coordination with coworkers

 The root of these differences is that industry products need to work in most situations whereas research papers only demonstrate feasibility in certain situations.
-As a result, a lot of effort is spent on making the workflow robust and the interface user friendly, even if the underlying idea is straightforward.
-It requires expertise of many people and collaboration from different teams to make things happen.
+As a result, a lot of effort is spent on making the workflow robust and the interface user friendly.
+Even if the underlying idea is straightforward, expertise of many people and collaboration from different teams are required to make it happen.

 Two skills thus become important